-The Company also operates in the United States coastal tank barge industry, primarily operating tank barges in the 185,000 barrel or less category.
-This market is composed of approximately 20 large integrated transportation companies and small operators.
+The Company also operates in the United States coastal tank barge industry, primarily operating tank barges in the 195,000 barrel or less category.
+This market is composed of approximately 15 large integrated transportation companies and small operators.
 The coastal tank barge industry provides marine transportation of bulk liquid cargoes along the United States Atlantic, Gulf and Pacific coasts, in Alaska and Hawaii and to a lesser extent on the Great Lakes.
-Products transported are primarily refined petroleum products and black oil products from refineries and storage facilities to a variety of destinations, including other refineries, distribution terminals, power plants and ships.
+Products transported are primarily refined petroleum products, black oil products from refineries and storage facilities to a variety of destinations, including other refineries, distribution terminals, power plants and ships, the movement of crude oil and condensate to Gulf Coast and Northeast refineries and the movement of petrochemicals from Gulf Coast petrochemical facilities to end users.

-The number of coastal tank barges that operate in the 185,000 barrel or less category is approximately 275, of which the Company operates 59 or approximately 22%.
-The average age of the nation's coastal tank barge fleet is 11 years.
-Single hull barges comprise approximately 8% of the nation's coastal tank barge fleet, with an average age of 36 years.
-The Company operates three single hull coastal tank barges.
+The number of coastal tank barges that operate in the 195,000 barrel or less category is approximately 267, of which the Company operates 81 or approximately 30%.
+The average age of the nation's coastal tank barge fleet is 14 years.